Account based marketing (ABM), first coined by ITSMA in 2004, is a marketing approach designed for a specific account or group of accounts.

 The definition of account based marketing is a campaign developed with a single or specific group of accounts in mind.

-Instead of being an audience-centric approach, ABM is more a client-centric one with marketing and sales teams combining to win a certain account for the company.
+Instead of being an audience-centric approach, ABM is more client-centric with marketing and sales teams combining to win a specific account for the company.

-And because efforts are focused on a specific client rather than a wider, general audience, the conversion rate is higher which helps to offset the high effort account based marketing requires.
-It is worth remembering that the cost per lead can be higher due to the single nature of ABM campaigns.
+Because efforts are focused on a specific client rather than a wider, general audience, the conversion rate is higher which helps to offset the greater effort account based marketing requires.
+However, it is worth remembering that the cost per lead can be higher due to the single nature of ABM campaigns.

 ABM is popular with B2B marketers because in this market sealing the deal with a high-profile account can generate a six-figure addition, or more, for the company coffers.